 However, this presents a serious issue for binary phenotypes because the binary mean µ and variance v are related by v = 2µ (1 - µ) and because the binary phenotype conceals the gradient of underlying risk.
 As a result, there are uncontrolled type 1 errors for both additive and multiplicative vQTL tests.
 Figure 2a illustrates a false positive vQTL that occurs when a DLM is applied for a binary phenotype.
-The GxE is null (parallel slopes for two environments, red and teal, right side of Figure 2b) yet the stage-2 linear regression still fits a non-zero slope through the squared residual (right side of Figure 2b).
+The GxE is null (parallel slopes for two environments, red and teal, left side of Figure 2a) yet the stage-2 linear regression still fits a non-zero slope through the squared residual (right side of Figure 2a).
 Type 1 errors cannot be controlled by simply replacing DLM with DRM or Levene’s test.
 Further, DGLM becomes overly conservative for binary phenotypes, in contrast to the uncontrolled type 1 errors reported by Andrew et al. and Huanwei et al. for non-Gaussian but quantitative phenotypes.